Skip to content

 k=2, # We know there are 2 clusters

-beta0=1.0, # Drift strength: higher values attract centers to dense areas more strongly
+beta0=1.0, # Drift strength: higher pulls centers toward observations more strongly

 )